DaryltheSquire/Comp3020Group20/README.md

 current-items [...]
 ```

-- payment screen: not done, needs to have layout done and then javascript functionality done.
+- payment screen: not done, needs to have layout done and then javascript functionality done, show special instructions here to make sure that users know what they're paying for.
-- current order screen: not done, still needs javascript functionality that renders items that are in the cookie.
+- current order screen: not done, still needs javascript functionality that renders items that are in the cookie, don't show special instructions on here, just quantities and price
 - write-up: just need to add any bugs that exist, and a project description.
 	- project description: how the prototype was built, and major features exposed, any screenshots of the interface, showcase what we're proud of and the strengths of the system.